 The material that would be covered in seminars would be a mix of formal theory (such as constructing models and working through graphical and numerical problems) and the consideration of policy issues, cases and other more open-ended questions where there is room for discussion and debate.

-Workshops have proved very popular with students and a good medium for learning and applying basic economic concepts.
-They consistently score high 'satisfaction' ratings in student questionnaires.
+Workshops proved very popular with students and a good medium for learning and applying basic economic concepts.
+They consistently scored high 'satisfaction' ratings in student questionnaires.
 There are significant economies of scale in such classes and yet virtually nothing is lost by doing the workshop exercises in such classes rather than in groups of 20.
 In fact the gains can be substantial:

 - Students enjoy the variety of having three different types of class.